stabix/stabix/doc/bicrystal_gui.rst

    :scale: 40 %
    :align: center

-   *Figure 1 : Screenshot of the Bicrystal GUI*
+   *Figure 1 : Screenshot of the Bicrystal GUI.*

 .. _all_mprime_values: